run2bizdocs/documentation/en-us/docs/4biz-helium/processes/continuity/use/review-and-audit-continuity.md

 Before getting started
 --------------------------

-It assumes the existence of a defined service in a Portfolio and Catalog Management process.
+- [x] The existence of a defined service in the Portfolio and Catalog Management process.

-It's fundamental to firstly have registered the Continuity Registration, the policy and the service continuity project already defined, in addition to have the scope, vital functions, business impact analysis, risk assessment, strategy, plan , organizational planning, testing strategy and awareness of continuity already registered.
+- [x] It's necessary to have registered the Continuity Registration, the policy and the service continuity project, in addition to have the scope, vital functions, business impact analysis, risk assessment, strategy plan, organizational planning, testing strategy and awareness of continuity already registered.

-It's necessary to have registered the threat and threat category both linked to each other.
-It is also essential to have registered the risk and risk category.
+- [x] It's necessary to have registered the threat and threat category both linked to each other.
+It's also essential to have registered the risk and risk category.

-It's equally essential to have previously registered the automatic actions of incident, request and procedure about the Event Management.
+- [x] It's equally essential to have registered the automatic actions of incident, request and procedure about the Event Management.

 Procedure